 |Task||Length||% of module mark|

-For the summative assessment task, students will receive their provisional mark and written feedback within 20 working days of the submission deadline.
-For more information, see the Statement on Assessment.
+For summative assessment tasks, students will receive their provisional mark and written feedback within 25 working days of the submission deadline.
+Lecturers will then be available during student hours for follow-up guidance if required.
+For more information, see the Statement of Assessment.

-For term time reading, please refer to the module VLE site.
-Before the course starts, you might like to look at the following items of preliminary reading:
+For semester-time reading, please refer to the module VLE site.
+Before the course starts, we encourage you to look at the following items of preliminary reading: